miklevin/MikeLev.in/_posts/2024-12-06-testing-chatgpt-o1-release.md

 - The page loads without errors, and you've made a tangible, minimal progress step.
 - On the next iteration, you can wire up the form submission to a route and handle the chosen option, updating the pipeline state accordingly.

+---

+## Can o1 Handle a Form Submit in FastHTML?

+> So we've built out a dropdown menu interface in an already existing
+> placeholder.
+But can we enable the submit for that form, which involves adding
+> a new endpoint under FastHTML?
+Easy as this actually is, it's full of sticky
+> issues for models that are over-trained on FastAPI and such.

 **Me**: Excellent!
 Here is my new Workflow class and the Pipulate class as a reminder.
 Help advise me on the next step.
 I am moving towards getting that JSON serialization and deserialization happening and rock solid.

 **o1**: Great progress so far!
 You've confirmed that your pipeline state retrieval works, and you now have a dropdown in Card 2 that doesn't yet do anything.
 The next small, safe step is to handle the form submission from Card 2, update the pipeline JSON to store the user's chosen option, and confirm that serialization/deserialization round-trip is working well.